 Hi there!
 I am a PhD candidate in the Department of Aeronautics and Astronautics in Massachusetts Institute of Technology.
 I am a member of the Interactive Robotics Group in CSAIL advised by Prof. Julie Shah.
 My research lies in the field of human-aware AI and intelligent decision support, with a vision of creating systems that can interact naturally and intuitively with human users to solve complex planning and decision-making problems.
 To develop such systems, I utilize techniques from automated planning, machine learning, natural language processing, and insights from human factors.

-I completed by Masters thesis at MIT, where I developed an intelligent agent that can monitor human team planning and infer whether there is consensus [THMS'16].
-I received my Bachelor's degree in Aerospace Engineering from University of Illinois at Urbana-Champaign, where under the supervision of Prof. Aditya Paranjape and Prof. Soon-Jo Chung, I designed micro aerial vehicles that can autonomously perch onto a human hand [T-RO'13].
+I completed by Masters thesis at MIT (2015), where I developed an intelligent agent that can monitor human team planning and infer whether there is consensus [THMS'16].
+I received my Bachelor's degree in Aerospace Engineering from University of Illinois at Urbana-Champaign (2012), where under the supervision of Prof. Aditya Paranjape and Prof. Soon-Jo Chung, I designed micro aerial vehicles that can autonomously perch onto a human hand [T-RO'13].
 I have also worked as research intern at Northrop Grumman Aerospace Systems, exploring design concepts for supervisory control of multiple aerial vehicles.

-Along with research, I am passionate about teaching and have been involved with a number of educational outreach and mentoring activities.
+Along with research, I am passionate about teaching and have been involved with various educational outreach and mentoring activities.
 I hope you enjoy this webpage and please feel free to contact me!